 Regarding evidence-based practices, there is an ever increasing body of research on program effectiveness in reducing crime and producing savings for taxpayers.
 Along these lines, there is increasing interest in models for accurately assessing the comparative costs and benefits of evidence-based community corrections programs.
-The Washington State Institute for Public Policy (WSIPP) has developed a model to "calculate the return on investment to taxpayers from evidence-based prevention and intervention programs and policies."
-New Mexico along with a dozen other states is receiving technical guidance from the Results First initiative for the implementation of this model.
+Under the guidance of the Pew Center on the States, the Washington State Institute for Public Policy (WSIPP) has developed a model to "calculate the return on investment to taxpayers from evidence-based prevention and intervention programs and policies."
+New Mexico along with a dozen other states is receiving technical guidance from the Pew Center on the States for the implementation of this model.
 Through a better understanding of program effectiveness and cost benefit of investments, policy makers can reinvest scarce criminal justice funds toward strategies that result in reduced recidivism and increased public safety.